What Is A DNS Server and What Does It Do?Posted Oct. 21, 2019, 9:08 a.m. by Michael G

 What is a DNS Server?

-Basically designed to find and deliver websites requested by users over the private network or the internet, a DNS server is a computer on the internet that hosts a service accessible across the internet.
+Designed to find and deliver websites requested by users over the private network or the internet, a DNS server is a computer on the internet that hosts a service accessible across the internet.
 It runs specialized software and is constantly connected to the network.

 A DNS Server is meant to store a database of network names, domain names, DNS records, internet hosts and other related information.
 The most important function of a DNS server is to translate the domain name into the respective IP address.
 When it receives a query for domain name resolution, DNS records are searched and the record found is returned.
 If the record is not found, the query is passed to other DNS servers until it is found.